fy2462/swanlake/README.md

 ## Architecture overview

 - `config`: loads runtime configuration from the environment.
-- `duckdb`: thin query engine that fans out synchronous DuckDB work into blocking tasks, manages an r2d2-backed DuckDB pool, installs/loads the DuckLake extension, and exposes results as Arrow batches.
+- `engine/`: connection factory that creates initialized DuckDB connections with extensions and optimizations.
+- `session/`: session management with dedicated connections, prepared statements, transactions, and automatic cleanup.
 - `service`: minimal [`FlightSqlService`](https://docs.rs/arrow-flight/latest/arrow_flight/sql/server/trait.FlightSqlService.html) implementation that handles `CommandStatementQuery` (SELECT queries) and `CommandStatementUpdate` (DDL/DML statements) and streams results via Arrow Flight.
-- `main`: wires configuration, logging, and the Flight SQL gRPC server together.
+- `main`: wires configuration, logging, the Flight SQL gRPC server, and idle session cleanup together.

-The implementation keeps the DuckDB engine simple on purpose—queries are executed directly and the resulting `RecordBatch`es are converted to Flight `FlightData`.
-DuckLake is handled as a DuckDB extension: we install/load it at startup (unless disabled) and optionally run custom SQL afterwards so we fail fast if attachment fails.
-Connection management is delegated to an r2d2 pool so concurrent RPCs get cheap cloned handles.
+The implementation uses a session-based architecture where each client gets a dedicated DuckDB connection with persistent state.
+Queries are executed directly and the resulting `RecordBatch`es are converted to Flight `FlightData`.
+DuckLake is handled as a DuckDB extension: we install/load it at connection creation (unless disabled) and optionally run custom SQL afterwards so we fail fast if attachment fails.
+Sessions are automatically cleaned up after 30 minutes of inactivity.

 ### Flight SQL Operations